 - How can I get this order removed?

 - What is the difference between a protective order and a restraining order?

-- Are there on-line resource to help me get this order?
+- Are there on-line resources to help me get this order?

-- Who can help me get a this order?
+- Who can help me get this order?